-Hi, I’m Srishti Gowda, a rising freshman in the Osteopathic Medical Scholars Program at Michigan State!
+Hi, I’m Srishti Gowda, a rising sophomore in the Osteopathic Medical Scholars Program at Michigan State!
 I started this website to serve as a chronicle of the work that I've done, and also to ignite the same spark of social service that I have, in others.

 I believe in giving back and serving the community.
 Not only does it have the obvious benefit of helping others, but it is one of the most rewarding experiences that gives me immense happiness.
 Mahatma Gandhi once said, “The best way to find yourself is to lose yourself in the service of others.”
 Giving back to a cause I care about has been a great way to connect with my passions, and some of my most memorable and character-building experiences have come from volunteering.

 I’ve been a Girl Scout for almost ten years now, although I have to admit that I didn’t join Girl Scouts at the age of six purely to help others.
 I was a shy second grader who was new to the Troy School District, and my teacher suggested for me to join Girl Scouts to make new friends and try new things.
 But once I got going, the philanthropy that Girl Scouts is centered around began to mean much more to me.
 Most importantly, I have learned to have the courage, confidence, and character to make this world a better place.
 Throughout the years, not only have I sold cookies and attended camps, but I’ve also worked on a wide variety of skills by earning badges, going on field trips and doing service projects in my community.
 Recently, I’ve earned my Gold Award, the highest award a Girl Scout can earn–only 6% of Girl Scouts earn it.